Guan-JW/HOCO/README.md

 ## Experimental Setup

-We evaluate the three HC schemes on a platform which is equipped an Intel(R) Core(TM) i7-12700K@3.60 GHz CPU and 128GB memory.
+We evaluate the three HC schemes on a platform which is equipped with an Intel(R) Core(TM) i7-12700K@3.60 GHz CPU and 128GB memory.
 The operating system of the platform is Ubuntu 20.04.4.

 ## Run example